 I reconnected with her a few years later and discovered that she had gotten promoted and was tackling some imposing challenges at her new company—and she was succeeding.
 When I asked her what changed, she said she’d attended a leadership conference.
 That conference had given her tools to brace herself for success.
 Additionally, the skills she acquired were attractive to top talent–great people wanted to be around her.
 She became magnetic.

 “Leadership,” as it turns out, isn’t necessarily about being a manager or an authority.
 In the workplace, it’s also the abilities to attract people to you and to take charge of your position, power, and progress.
 So, what do magnetic leadership qualities look like?

 Connecting with and Supporting Others

 You’ve probably heard the old proverb, “If you want to fast, go alone.
 If you want to go far, go together.”
 This is true in business as well.
-I talk a lot about the importance of relationships and networking on this blog and in the newsletter because I believe that success in business comes down to working with good people.
+I talk a lot about the importance of relationships and networking on this blog because I believe that success in business comes down to working with good people.
 The right people will lift you up, support you, and give you a reality check when you need it.
 The right people will have ideas you didn’t, strengths you lack, and an extra laptop power supply you can borrow when you left yours at home.

 However, to reap the benefits of these relationships, you first have to cultivate them.
 And you cultivate right relationships by helping others achieve their potential.